axewpokeman23/automation-embedded-systems/README.md

   If SETPOINT and temperature of the boiler are not the same:
   - heating is turned on

-  if SETPOINT and temperature of the boiler are within a few degrees of eachother: if temperature of the boiler goes above SETPOINT:
+  if SETPOINT and temperature of the boiler are within a few degrees of eachother OR if temperature of the boiler goes above SETPOINT:
   - heating is turned off and "no longer needed".